holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 2.5.3 Surrogate for Absent Members

-If a Defined Role invited to a Tactical Meeting is unrepresented in the meeting for any reason, the Lead Link of the Circle holding that Role may act within that Role to cover the gap.
+If an unelected Role invited to a Tactical Meeting is unrepresented in the meeting for any reason, the Lead Link of the Circle holding that Role may act within that Role to cover the gap.
 If the Lead Link is also unrepresented, any Next-Actions or Projects captured for the Role become requests for the Role to process after the meeting.

 ### 2.6 Individual Action